cerebro-data/external-docs/ClientIntegration.md

 # Cerebro Data Access Service Integration
-This documents describes how to use Cerero Data Access Service (CDAS) from a user's perspective.
+This documents describes how to use Cerebro Data Access Service (CDAS) from a user's perspective.
 It describes how Cerebro can be used from various existing tools to:
   - Explore and create new data sets and views.
   - Define fine-grained access policies over datasets.